“Grace and peace be multiplied to you in the knowledge of God and of Jesus our Lord.”

 Peace is God’s peace that comes to us because of grace.

 Peace always follows grace.
 We cannot understand and apprehend God’s peace without first understanding and appropriating God’s grace.
-Grace eliminates the wear and tear of our soul.
+Grace eliminates the wear and tear of our souls.